LennardKrause/xrdPlanner/README.md

   - Edit the _settings.json_ file and the _detector_db.json_ files.
   - Use _Settings_ -> _Edit Settings_ or _Edit Detector db_.
   - A click on _Apply Changes_ lets you see the difference.
-  - _"geo"_ determines the startup defaults.
+  - _geo_ determines the startup defaults.
-  - _"plo"_ customises the general layout and visuals.
+  - _plo_ customises the general layout and visuals.
-  - _"lmt"_ sets the limiting values of the geometry/energy sliders.
+  - _lmt_ sets the limiting values of the geometry/energy sliders.
   - Add all the missing detectors to the _detector_db.json_.
-  - I hope the variable naming is self-explanatory.
+  - Check the _Settings file documentation_ at the bottom of this page for details.

 ## Known Bugs:
   - Overwriting defaults while in darkmode requires a reset to go back to light mode.